 She received a BA, magna cum laude, from Newcomb College in 1976 where she was also elected to Phi Beta Kappa and several other honor societies.
 She received a JD, summa cum laude, from the Tulane Law School in 1979 where she was also an editor of the Tulane Law Review and was inducted into the Order of the Coif.
 From 1979-80, prior to entering private practice, she served as a law clerk for Judge Robert A. Sprecher of the U.S. Court of Appeals for the Seventh Circuit, in Chicago.
 In 1998, she was awarded an Honorary Doctor of Laws degree from the Suffolk University Law School.
 In 2010, she was awarded an Honorary Doctorates from Northeastern University, Emmanuel College, Lesley University and UMass Boston.
 She was the 2010 principal commencement speaker at the College Park campus of the University of Maryland, at UMass Boston and at Harwich High School in Harwich, Massachusetts.

-She has two children, three step-children, four grandchildren and two Portuguese water dogs.
+She has two children, two step-children, four grandchildren and two Portuguese water dogs.